This website is not compatible with Internet Explorer. Some features might not work correctly in this browser.

 Life Membership is awarded to an individual who has shown great service to netball in NSW for over 10 years.

-Members of the NSW netball community can put forward a candidate, which is then voted upon by the Netball NSW Board of Directors and announced at the Annual General Meeting (AGM).
+Members of the NSW netball community can nominate a candidate, which is then voted upon by the Netball NSW council delegates and announced at the Annual General Meeting (AGM).

 Below are the incredible individuals who have been awarded Life Membership.